 Ok, it’s still a little freaky to be a Chicago cyclist on Dearborn Street.
 Those cars just a few short feet away seem to be coming right at you!
 It will take some getting used to.
 The opening of this new two-direction bike lane on Dearborn Street in mid-December also seemed unseasonable.
+We see bicyclists glide past every time our Loop Interior Architecture Walking Tour heads up Dearborn.
 Even those who bike during winter were struck by the timing.
 Mayor Rahm Emanuel’s committed to dedicating 110 miles of protected lanes by the end of his first term.
 So it’s now or never, I guess.

 Chicago Cycling Plan

 Some of the big-thinking ideas for the Chicago Streets for Cycling Plan 2020 seem like a million light years away.
 But the two-way protected bicycle lanes along Dearborn Street already put us Chicago cyclists past the thirty-mile marker of that goal!
 At least they got the wheel turning so that we can use them now with spring in the air.

 I have to say, my favorite part of the protected bike lane is the streetlight design.
 They proclaim an importance and demand a respect we haven’t seen since the Critical Mass campaign, “We Are Traffic.”
 These lights and the new bike lanes prove that cyclists deserve their space on the road, too.
 Other developments around the city also show a welcomed consideration of cyclists commuting and touring in Chicago.